Greece, lenders must reach deal by early May, Deputy PM tells paper

 Shut out of international markets and locked in talks with its European Union and International Monetary Fund creditors over its proposed reform-for-cash deal, Greece risks running out of cash within weeks.
 But euro zone finance ministers warned its leftist government on Friday that it would get no fresh aid until it agrees to a complete economic reform plan.

-Athens must pay the International Monetary Fund almost 1 billion euros ($1.1 billion) in May.
-It has said it wants to honor its obligations and needs lenders to offer something in return.
+Athens must pay the International Monetary Fund almost 1 billion euros (724 million pound) in May.
+It has said it wants to honour its obligations and needs lenders to offer something in return.

 "There is clearly a potential and an imperative need for an interim deal to be concluded in the first days of May, if not within April," Dragasakis said in an interview with Avgi newspaper, the mouthpiece of the leftist government of Alexis Tsipras.

-Greek lawmakers approved a decree late on Friday to force state entities to lend cash to the central government in spite of protests by municipalities and labor unions.
+Greek lawmakers approved a decree late on Friday to force state entities to lend cash to the central government in spite of protests by municipalities and labour unions.

 Tensions with lenders and slow progress have prompted speculation that the government may be forced to call a snap election or a referendum if Greece fails to reach agreement with its lenders.
 But the government has ruled out such an option for now.